crateio/distutils2/docs/source/extending.rst

 :mod:`distutils.command`, :mod:`distcmds`, and :mod:`buildcmds` will be searched
 in that order.
 New commands are expected to be implemented in modules of the same name as the command by classes sharing the same name.
-Given the example command line option above, the command :command:`bdist_openpkg` could be implemented by the class :class:`distcmds.bdist_openpkg.bdist_openpkg` or :class:`buildcmds.bdist_openpkg.bdist_openpkg`.
+Given the example command-line option above, the command :command:`bdist_openpkg` could be implemented by the class :class:`distcmds.bdist_openpkg.bdist_openpkg` or :class:`buildcmds.bdist_openpkg.bdist_openpkg`.